About

 Around early 2021, I became interested in spaceflight.
 I was also pretty into making papercraft at the time, so naturally I went online searching for free papercraft models of rockets & spacecraft to download and make.
 Some of the websites I came across include Niel's Papermodels, U-DON'S FACTORY, and Ninfinger Productions.

-This was one of my earliest interactions with indie web!
+This was one of my earliest interactions with the indie web!

 Up until that point, I didn't have a personal laptop, so I was fairly new to this whole browsing the web thing.
-(Thanks shitty school chromebook with restricted internet access.)
-In July of the same year, I went on a quest researching about a specific image of the Mars 1M probe (page coming soon?), during which I came across even more personal sites!
+(While I did have a school-issued Chromebook, it came with restricted internet access.)
+In July of the same year, I went on a quest researching about a specific image of the Mars 1M probe, during which I came across even more personal sites.
 There's something fascinating about coming across old, niche websites that were seemingly lost to time.
 It's like digging up buried treasures.

 To think that someone, somewhere, at some point, put so much effort and passion into creating a website, dedicated to the things they love... it's awe-inspiring, isn't it?